grindytech/openmark-cairo-contracts/src/token/README.md

 - `uri` (ByteArray): The URI to assign to the newly minted token.

 #### Events
-- `NFTMinted { caller: ContractAddress, to: ContractAddress, token_id: u256, uri: ByteArray }`: Emitted when a new token is minted with a URI.
+- `TokenMinted { caller: ContractAddress, to: ContractAddress, token_id: u256, uri: ByteArray }`: Emitted when a new token is minted with a URI.

 #### Example
 ```rust